American Legion 519 - A Legion of Legacy - Visit Palm Springs tag-img

 Service and Sacrifice

-“We’re sitting on a gold mine between our architectural history and our Hollywood history because we want to do more things for younger vets… We can just let veterans know that we’re there for them.
+“We’re sitting on a gold mine between our architectural history and Hollywood history because we want to do more things for younger vets… We can just let veterans know that we’re there for them.
 We’re going to have entertainment for them. ”

 Fallen Heroes